ModestB/Vanilla_JS_Slider/README.md

-# Vanilla_JS_Slider
+# Hi this is my take on vanilla JavaScript slider/carousel

-# This is my take on vanilla JavaScript slider.
+- If you find something useful feel free to use it
-If you find something useful feel free to use :)
+- If tou find bugs or have suggestion notify me.
+I'm here to learn.